Investing Strategy Research

 Intrinsic Value / Fair Value

-The Intrinsic Value of a stock is an estimate of a stock’s value without regard for the stock market’s valuation.
+The Intrinsic Value of a stock is an estimate of its value without regard to the stock market’s valuation.
 The Dividend Discount Model (DDM) and the Discounted Forward Cashflow (DFC) Model are popular.
 There are multiple variations of intrinsic value; see our detailed article on intrinsic value.
 Criteria: Intrinsic Value per Share > Stock Price

 The Margin of Safety